openstack-infra/zuul/doc/source/user/config.rst

       same name will override a previously defined variable, but new variable names will be added to the set of defined variables.

-   .. attr:: host_vars
+   .. attr:: host-vars

       A dictionary of host variables to supply to Ansible.
 The keys of this dictionary are node names as defined in a :ref:`nodeset`, and the values are dictionaries of variables, just as in :attr:`job.vars`.

-   .. attr:: group_vars
+   .. attr:: group-vars

       A dictionary of group variables to supply to Ansible.
 The keys of this dictionary are node groups as defined in a